lydianish/RoLASER/README.md

 <img align="center" src="./img/robust-laser.png" width="400" alt="Teacher-Student distillation of LASER">

 RoLASER is a sentence embedding model trained by distillation of LASER to be robust to user-generated content (UGC).
 Examples of such content are social media posts, which are known to present a lot of lexical variations (spelling errors, internet slang, abbreviations, ...).
-While sentence the original LASER encoder is able to map paraphrases and translations close to each other in the sentence embedding space model, RoLASER maps non-standard UGC sentences close to their standard versions in the LASER space.
+RoLASER maps non-standard UGC sentences close to their standard versions in the LASER embedding space, just as the original LASER encoder maps paraphrases and translations close to each other.

 ### Examples